tomimor/tomimor/README.md

 <br>

-Above all, I'm passionate about working with talented people to **leverage technology to create real impact**.
+Above all, I'm passionate about **working with talented people doing cool stuff**.

 <br>